Bruce Springsteen: Since 2022: Only the Strong Survive, collaborations, touring, and The Lost Albums

+On May 24, 2022, it was announced that he would be launching an international tour with the E Street Band in 2023, the first such since 2017.
 In November, Springsteen released his twenty-first studio album, Only the Strong Survive, a covers album of classic soul music songs from the 1960s and 1970s.
 To promote the album, Springsteen performed on The Tonight Show Starring Jimmy Fallon in mid-November, along with a special Thanksgiving episode on November 24.

+In a November 2022 interview, Springsteen confirmed that he planned a Volume 2 of the album; at the time, he said it was "probably three-quarters recorded".
 On February 1, 2023, Springsteen and the E Street band launched their first tour in six years, due to conclude in July 2025.

-In a November 2022 interview, Springsteen confirmed that he planned a Volume 2 of the album; at the time, he said it was "probably three-quarters recorded".

 Springsteen provided vocals on the song "History Books" by the Gaslight Anthem, the title track on the band's October 2023 album.
 The same month, he collaborated with Bryce Dessner on "Addicted to Romance", an original song for the She Came to Me soundtrack album.
 In September, Springsteen announced the postponement of eight shows scheduled for September.
 Springsteen was undergoing treatment for peptic ulcer disease and doctors recommended he not perform live.
 A few days later, the remaining twelve shows scheduled for November through December 2023 were also postponed to dates in March and April, and between August and November 2024.
 In total, twenty-nine shows on the tour were postponed due to Springsteen's illness along with Springsteen and other members of the band having COVID-19.